Rjmoodie/yardpass-upgrade/DEPLOY_EMBEDDED_CHECKOUT.md

 2. Click "Proceed to payment"
 3. Timer appears at top: 🕐 29:45
 4. Stripe form embeds (no redirect!)
-5. Payment completes on YardPass
+5. Payment completes on Liventix
 ```

 ---